 3. Chachapoyas, Peru

-Few tourists yet make the pilgrimage to Kuélap Citadel, one of the largest ancient stone monuments in the New World.
+Few tourists yet make the pilgrimage to Kuélap Citadel, one of the largest ancient stone monuments in the New World and making this one of the most compelling towns and cities in South America.
 This fortified city dates from the sixth century and is so seldom visited that the surrounding jungle seems to be attempting to reclaim its buildings.

 Another reason to make a detour to Chachapoyas is to visit the sarcophagi of Karajía, the seven carved wooden figures who’ve spent centuries stoically overlooking the valley and house the remains of Chachapoyas leaders.

 Few cities can match Buenos Aires’ bold cultural energy, but Córdorba, 700km northwest of the capital, is certainly keen to try.
-Crowned as Cultural Capital of the Americas back in 2006, Argentina’s student-dominated city has become one of the country’s coolest hangouts.
+Crowned as Cultural Capital of the Americas back in 2006, Argentina’s student-dominated city has become one of the country’s coolest hangouts, yet is still one of the most underrated cities in South America.

 5. Tarija, Bolivia